 5. When a contractor is found to be inside IR35, going PAYE is their only option.

-PAYE is most certainly an option, but by choosing PAYE Umbrella at Bar2, you will be entitled to the following additional benefits….and still comply with HMRC!
+PAYE is most certainly an option, but by choosing to be paid via umbrella payroll you will be entitled to several additional benefits….and still comply with HMRC!
+Being paid by Bar2 comes with several perks including:

-• Simplicity - No annoying Limited Company admin like Tax returns, VAT, bookkeeping, HMRC or Companies House submissions to name a few…!
+- Simplicity - No annoying Limited Company admin like Self Assessment Tax returns, VAT, bookkeeping, HMRC or Companies House submissions to name a few…!

 6. Contractors need to close their personal service company (PSC) in order to work through an umbrella company